 This intense blue color can be seen for example in ice caves and on floating icebergs that reveal their lower side when they have recently rolled over or split in two.

 After being inside the glacier itself, it is time to continue to Jökulsárlón Glacier Lagoon where we'll make a stop.
 It's a really deep lagoon, some 75 stories below the surface.
 Then you know what the expression means, "the tip of the iceberg".
 The lagoon is particularly beautiful in low light.

 Our accommodation for tonight is either at Country Hotel Gerði or Country Hotel Hali.
 Both are 14 km away from the iceberg lagoon.
-The rooms are basic, with bathroom, and the all-important WiFi connection is available.
+The rooms are basic and the all-important WiFi connection is available.
 Breakfast is included.
 Located between the mountains and the sea, the view from these properties is simply terrific.
 Our accommodations.